 Reporting IRS Fraud

-An individual who wants to report the underpayment of taxes under the whistleblower program must complete IRS Form 211 and send it to the IRS Whistleblower Office.
+A person who wants to report information about the underpayment of taxes must complete IRS Form 211 and send it to the IRS Whistleblower Office.
 Form 211 requests information about the whistleblower making the report; the entity allegedly underpaying taxes; any relationship between the whistleblower and the entity; and any alleged misconduct.
-Whistleblowers are asked to describe how they learned of the tax fraud, facts supporting their allegations and the amount believed to be owed to the government.
+Whistleblowers are asked to describe how they learned of the tax fraud; facts supporting their allegations; and the amount believed to be owed to the government.

 After submitting Form 211, the IRS first determines whether the claim exceeds $2 million.
 For claims of less than $2 million in unpaid taxes or tax fraud, the information is forwarded to the Informant’s Claim Unit and handled under Section 7623(a).
 Rewards under Section 7623(a) are based on the discretion of the IRS.
 Information involving claims of more than $2 million are assigned a claim file number and notification is made to the whistleblower and/or his or her attorney.
 These claims are handled under Section 7623(b) which provides for a mandatory award under the Internal Revenue Code.

 During review of the claim, an IRS examiner might need clarification about the submission or seek additional information that could assist the investigation.
 In those situations, the IRS will arrange an interview with the whistleblower.

 In 2017, the Director of the IRS Whistleblower Office issued a memorandum following a review of IRS operating procedures regarding communications with whistleblowers.
 The memorandum noted that there “may be instances when ongoing interaction with a whistleblower during an examination can assist in the timely and correct resolution of issues.”
 The IRS is prohibited by law from disclosing confidential information contained on a tax return, and this prohibition often limits the scope of the whistleblower’s role in an IRS investigation.